kubernetes/kubeadm/docs/design/design_v1.8.md

 Please note that:

-- The temporary authentication is validated against the token saved during the `kubeadm init` process (or with additional tokens created with `kuubeadm token`)
+- The temporary authentication is validated against the token saved during the `kubeadm init` process (or with additional tokens created with `kubeadm token`)
 - The temporary authentication resolve to a user member of  `system:bootstrappers:kubeadm:default-node-token` group which was granted access to CSR api during the `kubeadm init` process
 - The automatic CSR approval is managed by the csrapprover controller, according with configuration done the `kubeadm init` process